stardustmeg/rs-tasks/how-to-husky/README.md

 ### ✨ Step 4:

-Now is the time to run some console commands again!
+Now it's time to run some console commands again!
 Just run this one:

 ```js
 npm run prepare